- Summer Term

 Do you accept international students?
 Is international student financial aid available?

 Yes, HMI welcomes and accepts international students.
-HMI is approved by the U.S. State Department to work with international students to obtain temporary F1 student visas.
+HMI is approved by the U.S. State Department to obtain temporary F1 student visas for international students.
 International financial aid may be available on a case-by-case basis.
 For specific questions about the international student application process, please contact the Admissions Office at firstname.lastname@example.org or (719) 486-8200, x1.

-Yes, HMI offers traveling gap semesters for 18-22 year olds looking to take their learning outside of a traditional classroom setting.
+HMI offers traveling gap semesters for 18-22 year-olds looking to take their learning outside of a traditional classroom setting.
 The fall semester in the American West and Patagonia focuses on rock climbing, wilderness adventure, and conservation.
 The spring semester in Patagonia emphasizes outdoor adventure and sustainable development.
 College credit is available.
-Click here for more information.